replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/index.md

 #### Merging Host Preflights into One Spec

-Once you have found the general host preflights and the add-on host preflights you need, you can merge these into one host preflight spec by combining the list of collectors and analyzers for each.
+After you have found the general host preflights and the add-on host preflights you need, you can merge these into one host preflight spec by combining the list of collectors and analyzers for each.
 For example, the below YAML combines the host preflight checks for [Longhorn v1.2.2](https://github.com/replicatedhq/kURL/blob/main/addons/longhorn/1.2.2/host-preflight.yaml) and [Prometheus v0.49.0-17.1.3](https://github.com/replicatedhq/kURL/blob/main/addons/prometheus/0.49.0-17.1.3/host-preflight.yaml):
 ```yaml
 apiVersion: troubleshoot.sh/v1beta2